mirabaraka/job-shop-expansion/README.md

 ### Input CSV Format
 The program takes in three different csv files, you can replace these by your own custome input files:
 1. **orders_input.csv:** This includes all orders/jobs that need to be scheduled.

-*Tabspace* It should have the following columns:
+ * It should have the following columns:

   | Column Name | Description                                                   | Example Value |